prasys/datasheet-for-dataset-template/README.md

 # Template for _datasheet for dataset_

-This is a template for a [datasheet for dataset](https://arxiv.org/abs/1803.09010).
+This is a template for a [datasheet for dataset](https://arxiv.org/abs/1803.09010) modified for QRC ML course

+This repo was forked from [Fau Masters](https://github.com/fau-masters-collected-works-cgarbin/datasheet-for-dataset-template)

 The template is [here](./datasheet-for-dataset-template.md).